openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         For information on limitations when inheriting the latest revision of software using
+         For information on limitations when inheriting the latest revision of software using ``SRCREV``, see the :term:`AUTOREV` variable description and the
-         SRCREV
-         , see the
-         AUTOREV
-         variable description and the "
+         ":ref:`automatically-incrementing-a-binary-package-revision-number`"
-         Automatically Incrementing a Binary Package Revision Number " section, which is in the Yocto Project Development Tasks Manual.
+         section, which is in the Yocto Project Development Tasks Manual.

    :term:`SSTATE_DIR`
       The directory for the shared state cache.